-Barrier, he dressed formally in a black jacket and pinstriped trousers.
+he dressed formally in a black jacket and pinstriped trousers.
 On December 14, 1965 three-years after I was discharged from Quarriers he wrote the enclosed letter about me to a psychiatric social worker at HM Institution, Brightons, AKA Polmont Borstal.
 I remember this social worker interviewing me shortly after I was admitted but had no idea he'd been in touch with Quarriers. - 53.
 In Paragraph 3, Mr. Munro writes:

-Mrs. who was self-based is housemother at Quarrier's, found self-based to be a very nice lad who was not too difficult to handle.
-It was felt that improved considerably from the date of his admission until the date of his brother's death.
-There was evidently a very close bond between and this brother who was killed in a motor cycle accident following a visit to self-based at Quarrier's.
-Self-based at Quarrier's self-b did his Basic Training at the Argyll's Depot, Stirling Castle, in the spring and summer of 1959.
+Mrs. QBB , who was GLB 's housemother at Quarrier's, found GLB to be a very nice lad who was not too difficult to handle.
+It was felt that GLB improved considerably from the date of his admission until the date of his brother's death.
+There was evidently a very close bond between GLB and this brother who was killed in a motor cycle accident following a visit to GLB at Quarrier's.
+GLB s behaviour deteriorated after his brother's fatal accident and he became increasingly difficult to handle from that time until he was finally discharged to his father.'

+did his Basic Training at the Argyll's Depot, Stirling Castle, in the spring and summer of 1959.
 Afterwards, his battalion spent time on manoeuvres with other army units and he did specialist training.
 As I've said, in October/November, 1959, he was posted to Germany.
 He wasn't the world's greatest writer but sent me a few letters and photographs.
 An Elvis Presley fan, in one letter he wrote his battalion was only a couple of hours drive from where Elvis was stationed with the US Army.
 Mrs Reid, a Knoxland school teacher, didn't believe me so I took the letter to school to show everyone.